y-a-v-a/node-gd/docs/index.md

 Specifies a color index (if a palette image) or an RGB color (if a truecolor image) which should be considered 100% transparent.
 For truecolor images, this is ignored if an alpha channel is being saved.
 Use `gd.Image#saveAlpha(0)` to turn off the saving of a full alpha channel in a truecolor image.

 ### gd.Image#colorReplace(fromColor, toColor)
 Replace one color with another.
-This returns the amount of changes pixels.
+This returns the amount of changed pixels.

 ### gd.Image#colorReplaceThreshold(fromColor, toColor, threshold)
 Replace one color with another.
 The `threshold` will broaden the range of replaced colors and is a decimal `Number` between `0` and `100`.